tuist/tuist/Sources/tuist/tuist.docc/Tuist.md

 ## Project generation as a foundation

-Xcode, its build system, and Xcode projects are strongly coupled and lack flexibility.
-This leaves the community with limited options to overcome the challenges that Apple's design presents.
-One of the options is **project generation**, that was first used by [CocoaPods](https://cocoapods.org) to bring dependency management to the Objective-C ecosystem.
+Xcode, its underlying build system, and the structure of Xcode projects are closely intertwined, often leading to inflexibility.
+This intrinsic design leaves developers with few avenues to address the inherent challenges presented by Apple.
+One such solution has been **project generation**, a method initially pioneered by [CocoaPods](https://cocoapods.org) to introduce dependency management into the Objective-C ecosystem.

-Tuist leverages project generation too, something that might make you think that we have project generation as a goal.
-Many teams in fact resort to project generation to overcome a challenge that has persisted for years, the proneness to conflicts when working in teams.
-However, project generation for Tuist is a means to an end.
-It's a foundation to solve challenges that go beyond project generation.
-Here's a non-exhaustive list of them:
+Tuist also adopts project generation, which might suggest that this approach is its primary objective.
+Indeed, many development teams have turned to project generation to mitigate the long-standing issue of team collaboration-induced conflicts.
+But for Tuist, **project generation isn't the endgame**.
+Instead, it serves as a foundational tool to tackle a broader range of challenges, including:

-- How can I modify the project modular structure with the confidence that it won't lead to runtime errors and that adheres to my team's best practices?
+- How can developers modify the modular structure of a project with assurance against runtime errors, ensuring it aligns with team best practices?
-- How can I add/remove targets from the graph without having to think about the cascading effects my changes have on the graph (e.g. copying dynamic frameworks into bundles)?
+- What's the best way to add or remove targets from the dependency graph without worrying about the ripple effects on the graph, such as dynamically copying frameworks into bundles?
-- How can I decouple productivity coding, building, and testing, from the size of the project?
+- How can developers decouple the time of tasks—like coding, building, and testing—from the overall size of the project?
-- How can I make sure my project and the workflows remain healthy fostering an environment in which developers want to work?
+- How can teams ensure the sustained health and integrity of the project, cultivating a conducive environment for developers?

-Tuist is a tool that provides answers to those questions by leveraging projec generation.
-It codifies years of experience working in a large range of Xcode project types, and is the excellent copilot for your platform team.
+Tuist offers answers to these questions, leveraging the power of project generation.
+It encapsulates years of insights gathered from diverse Xcode projects, positioning itself as an invaluable ally for your platform team.

-> Tip: Extensible tooling would have prevented us from resorting to project generation to tackle the challenges, but Xcode doesn't seem to be moving in that direction.

-## How does it work
+## How does it work?

-All Tuist needs from you is your project defined using Tuist's DSL.
-You define your projects using manifest files like **Workspace.swift** or **Project.swift**.
-If you are familiar with the Swift Package Manager, the concept is identical.
+To get started with Tuist, all you need is to define your project using **Tuist's Domain Specific Language (DSL)**.
+This entails using manifest files such as `Workspace.swift` or `Project.swift`.
+If you've worked with the Swift Package Manager before, the approach is very similar.

-Once your project is defined, Tuist provides different workflows to interact with your projects:
+Once you've defined your project, Tuist offers various workflows to manage and interact with it:

-- **Generate:** This is a cornerstone workflow.
-You use it to generate an Xcode project that you can use with Xcode.
+- **Generate:** This is a foundational workflow.
+Use it to create an Xcode project that's compatible with Xcode.
-- **Build:** This workflow generates the Xcode project and runs `xcodebuild` to build the project.
+- **Build:** This workflow not only generates the Xcode project but also employs xcodebuild to compile it.
-- **Test:** Similarly to build, it generates the Xcode project but in this case it uses `xcodebuild` to test the project.
+- **Test:** Operating much like the build workflow, this not only generates the Xcode project but utilizes xcodebuild to test it.

-Tuist also provides as part of <doc:Tuist-Cloud---Intro> a set of **optimizations**, like project generation with a focus on a target, replacement of targets and dependencies with their binary counterpart, or build and test incrementality across environments (e.g., local and CI), and **actionable insights** to help teams make informed decisions.
+Additionally, as detailed in <doc:Tuist-Cloud---Intro>, Tuist offers a suite of optimizations.
+These include **target-focused project generation**, the ability to swap out targets and dependencies with their **binary** equivalents, and ensuring build and test incrementality across different environments (e.g., local machine vs. CI).
+Plus, it provides actionable insights to guide teams in making informed choices.

-> Tip: Tuist optimizations and insights are possible thanks to the knowledge that we have on your projects graph through your declaration in manifest files.
-We believe for teams to remain productive, we need data to back decisions, and that's unfortunately something that Xcode doesn't provide so teams often move blindly without being aware of where the time is being spent or with the confidence that the decisions that they are making are positive for the project.
+> Tip: Tuist's optimizations and insights stem from the knowledge gained from your project's manifest files.
+To ensure teams remain productive, data-backed decisions are essential—something Xcode doesn't offer.
+As a result, teams often operate without clear insights, unsure if their choices benefit the project.

 ## Frequently asked questions